Markf1994/segretaria-digitale-frontend/README.md

 - `ALGORITHM` – algorithm used for signing JWT access tokens.
 - `SECRET_KEY` – secret key for token generation.

+The backend must send an `Access-Control-Allow-Origin` header allowing the frontend's domain (or `*`) so that features like the Excel import work.
+You can enable a CORS middleware or configure your framework to add this header.

 Once the environment variables are set you can run `uvicorn main:app` to launch the API.